HomeAnswers

 The P90 fragment of the New Testament

-There are several fragments of the New Testament which date to the second century.
-P90 is a fragment of John 18 and 19.
-P104, is a portion of Matthew 21, and P98 is a fragment of Revelation 1.
-Each of these survived in the dry climate of Egypt.
-The most famous fragment may date from slightly earlier than the above, and is from John 18.
-This fragment is known as P52, and is the earliest known mention of Jesus Christ.
+The earliest fragmentary Greek manuscripts of the New Testament date to the 2nd century CE.
+Manuscript P90 is a fragment of John 18 and 19.
+Manuscript P104 is a portion of Matthew 21, and P98 is a fragment of Revelation 1.
+Each of these survived in Egypt’s dry climate.
+The most famous fragment may date from slightly earlier and is from John 18.
+This fragment, known as P52, is the earliest known mention of Jesus Christ.

 The Earliest Fragments from the Old Testament